aleabodo/survival-pi-docs/docs/wiki/How To Contribute/example-page.md

     ## Build Process

-    Maybe you can describe how you build it.
+    Maybe you can describe how you built it.
 What you enjoyed most.
 Or you just don't include this section at all or replace it with another.
 Your choice! 💯 Of course you can also complement your descriptions with pictures of your progression if you want to.

     ## Additional Pictures

     You can add more pictures here if you have good ones.
-People love pictures! 🤩
+People love pictures! 🤩 Make sure to upload them to the right spot, adhering to the directory naming cheme as described in the [tutorial](./tutorial.md).
+Also remember to not include `/static` in the reference.

     ![Some picture description](/img/season1/2024-07-03_00.03.39.png)